 Baking: It’s a Chemical Reaction

 Chemistry also helps many pantry staples stay fresh.
-For example, preservatives added to breads and canned fruits and vegetables fight spoilage caused by bacteria, molds, fungus and yeast, helping to extend food’s shelf life.
+Preservatives are added to breads and canned fruits and vegetables to fight spoilage caused by bacteria, molds, fungus and yeast, helping to extend food’s shelf life.

 Organic vs Non-Organic Cranberries: What’s the Difference?